Harrison97/Snaju-App/README.md

 #Snaju Applicantion Assignment
-This is a webapp I am creating to demostrate my abilities to deploy a web based software solution based on requirements.
+This is a web app I am creating to demonstrate my abilities to deploy a web based software solution based on requirements.